 It is vital to provide clear guidelines and criteria to identify the most promising ideas.
 Factors such as Business Relevance, Strategic Fit, Internal Capabilities, Time to Market, Cost of Implementation, etc. can be considered for the evaluation process.
 The configurable Ratings in the ITONICS Innovation OS allow you to define the criteria according to your needs.

 With proper planning and execution, open innovation can be invaluable for generating new ideas and driving innovation.
-Finding the right platform to manage your innovation activities is one of the factors that ease the successful implementation of open innovation initiatives.
+Finding the right platform to manage your open innovation projects is one of the factors for a successful open innovation process.
 The right tools can help you to reach your goals faster and more efficiently.

-If you want to see for yourself how ITONICS can support your open innovation initiatives, get a demo with one of our experts!
+If you want to see for yourself how ITONICS can support your open innovation initiatives, get a free demo!

 Have more time?